Year 5

 Music

 Y5 have bi-weekly music lessons.
 They are taught a range of musical terms and are expected to use them when talking about musical examples that they listen to.
 They learn to play the ukulele and learn to accompany singing as well improvise melodies.
 They continue to develop their compositional skills by composing music using the first five notes of a scale.
-Some of the children are offered the opportunity to begin woodwind lessons with Mr. Brown.
-In lessons they will improvise and compose, and they will begin to notate their compositions using notes from major and minor scales.
+In lessons they will begin to notate their compositions using notes from major and minor scales.
 They take part in weekly singing sessions and introduced to singing in harmony.

 PE

-PE lessons are on a Wednesday afternoon.
-Please make sure your child has the correct kit and can remove any earrings they may be wearing.
-We will be taking part in netball this term with expert teaching from our PE coaches.
+PE lessons are on a Tuesday afternoon.
+Please make sure your child can remove any earrings they may be wearing otherwise they will not be able to take part which is a national curriculum requirement.
+We will be taking part in tennis this term with expert teaching from our PE coaches.
 Please note, it is essential that your children have suitable footwear for PE sessions.
 Trainers must be worn.
 The children need to have water bottles in school to keep hydrated during their PE lessons.

 This term, we have tennis and then dance.